-Others … Essentially there are plenty more choices out there, as long as you can find an OS runs on ARM chances are you can put XBMC onto it.
+Others … Essentially there are plenty more choices out there, as long as you can find an OS runs on ARM chances are you can put XBMC on it.

 Things To Taking Consideration

-You will need a HDMI cable, a USB keyboard, Ethernet or any compatible USB WIFI dongle.
+You will need an HDMI cable, a USB keyboard, Ethernet or any compatible USB WIFI dongle.
 I personally setup with a WIFI dongle.
-Note: this dongle need to be compatible to run on ARM based Linux. (ex. this USB dongle is one of them, you can probably find cheap ones on ebay or amazon).
-Depend on the version you choose first time setup you need to to sure to check the following thing:
+Note: this dongle needs to be compatible to run on ARM-based Linux. (ex. this USB dongle is one of them, you can probably find cheap ones on eBay or amazon).
+Depend on the version you choose first time setup you need to sure to check the following thing:

 - Find out the default username and password, try to change it if you can